katalyst/koi/README.md

 The current version of Koi is 3.3.1, which requires Rails 5.2.
 Rails 4 apps should use `v2.x`.
 Version 2 is maintained but has no active development.

-There is a test dummy app available in `/spec/dummy` Due to the requirement for webpacker, you must first install the yarn dependancies and run the server using the foreman.
+There is a test dummy app available in `/spec/dummy`

+To setup this app locally:
 ```
+# if you don't already have koi locally, clone it and navigate to it
+git clone git@github.com:katalyst/koi.git
+cd koi

+# install bundler and bundle gems
+gem install bundler --version 2.0.1
+bundle

+# setup dev and test databases and run migrations
+createdb koi_dummyapp_development
+createdb koi_dummyapp_test
+rails db:migrations
+RAILS_ENV=test rails db:migrations

+# create an Admin using the console
+rails console
+> Admin.create(email: 'admin@katalyst.com.au', password: 'password', first_name: 'Katalyst', last_name: 'Admin', role: 'Super')

+# navigate to the dummy app dir
 cd spec/dummy

+# due to the requirement for webpacker, you must first install the yarn dependancies and run the server using the foreman
 yarn
-foreman start -f Procfile
+foreman start -f Procfile.dev
 ```

 ## License